wp-plugins/healcode-mindbody-widget/readme.txt

 = How are these Widgets different from my current HealCode Widgets ? =

 These are exactly the same Widgets that you are currently using.
 They are just installed differently.

+= Is there another way to install the Widgets to my WordPress website? =

+Yes, see our FAQ [here](https://healcode.zendesk.com/hc/en-us/articles/202985730-Putting-widgets-on-WordPress-ORG).

 = HealCode MINDOBDY Widget is not working properly. =